-Location: On the coast, approximately 28 miles east of Los Angeles - between the cities of Long Beach and Huntington Beach.
+Location: On the coast, approximately 28 miles south of Los Angeles - between the cities of Long Beach and Huntington Beach.

-Airport: Seal Beach is served by both the John Wayne (Orange County) Airport (SNA) and Los Angeles International Airport (LAX).
-Seal Beach is 22 miles north of SNA and 27 miles south of LAX.
+Airport: Seal Beach is served by the John Wayne (Orange County) Airport (SNA), the Long Beach Airport (LGB), and Los Angeles International Airport (LAX).
+Seal Beach is 20 miles north of SNA, six miles south of LGB, and 27 miles south of LAX.

 City Area: Seal Beach has a total area of 13.1 square miles.
 11.3 square miles of this is land and 1.8 square miles is water.

 Beach: 1.5 miles of beach, from 1st Street through Surfside

 Pier: Seal Beach is home to the second longest wooden pier in the state of California.
 Originally built in the early 1900's, the pier was rebuilt in the 1980's after a storm destroyed two sections.

 Parks: The current park system, as of May 2013, includes the operation of 18 parks for a total of 75.45 acres, four Community Centers, one Tennis Center, one Gymnasium (Indoor Sports Facility), and one Aquatics Facility.

 Temperature: Average temperature ranges from 70º F in summer to 55º F in winter

 Population: The population according to 2010 census is 24,168